 Supplies to repair a canvas painting

 Over the years I’ve repaired a number of canvas paintings and I will walk you through my steps.
+My example is of a canvas with a farily large rip in it.
 And don’t worry, it’s easy.

 You will need: